Naldo (footballer, born 1982): Style of play

 Naldo played as a versatile two-footed central defender.
 He stands at 1.98 metres tall and this height, combined with his jumping and heading ability, made him a big threat in aerial contests.
 He was also well known for his set piece skill and according to Dunga, who coached him at the 2007 Copa América, he could hit the ball in excess of 60 mph using the cannonball free kick method, associated with other fellow Brazilians such as Roberto Carlos, Alex, David Luiz and Adriano.
 Furthermore, he was capable of playing across the back line.

 During his time at Werder Bremen, he was the club's fan favourite in the regular team.
 During his first few weeks at Bremen, fans likened him to an Ox due to his immense height and athletic build, as a result he was nicknamed The Beast, a name shared with players Júlio Baptista, Jonathan Parkin, Brian Jensen and Adebayo Akinfenwa.
-His teammate Tim Wiese described him as a best central defender in the league.
+His teammate Tim Wiese described him as the best central defender in the league.
 His manager at Werder Bremen, Thomas Schaaf, described him as "probably the most talented defender in Brazil".

 His performance in the 2017–18 season led the German media praise his performance despite playing at age 35 at the time.
 Naldo later credited Manager Domenico Tedesco for giving him self-confidence, and even calling him the best manager he ever had.